Most of us have heard of Chronic Fatigue Syndrome but know little about it.

 For many people, CFS begins after a bout with a cold, bronchitis, mononucleosis, hepatitis or intestinal bug.
 Often sufferers say that their illness started during a period of high stress.
 In others, CFS develops more gradually, with no clear event triggering the onset.

 CFS strikes mostly women, who are diagnosed two to four times as often as men.
 The CDC estimates that as many as 500,000 people in the United States have a CFS-like condition.
 People who suspect they may have Chronic Fatigue Syndrome should consult a health professional.
-National University of Health Science's Lombard Health Center is qualified to assess your symptoms and develop a treatment plan.
+National University of Health Science Whole Health Center physicians are qualified to assess your symptoms and develop a treatment plan.

 For more information on Chronic Fatigue Syndrome, or to schedule a CFS assessment, interested readers can contact an NUHS Whole Health Center.